-Taking the witness stand in his own defense, Abu Ghaith calmly denied he was an al-Qaida recruiter and claimed his role was a religious one aimed at encouraging all Muslims to rise up against their oppressors.
+Abu Ghaith took the witness stand in his own defense, calmly denying he was an al-Qaida recruiter and claiming his role was a religious one aimed at encouraging all Muslims to rise up against their oppressors.
 He insisted he agreed to meet with bin Laden in a cave on the night of Sept.
-11 out of respect for bin Laden's standing as a sheik.
+11, 2001, out of respect for bin Laden's standing as a sheik.

 "I didn't go to meet with him to bless if he had killed hundreds of Americans or not.
 I went to meet with him to know what he wanted," Abu Ghaith said.